Digitaliko/sendvelo/_bmad-output/marketing/07-CASE-STUDY-TEMPLATE.md

 Hi [Name],

-Your results with SendVelo have been amazing, and I have an unusual ask.
+Your results with Thumbway have been amazing, and I have an unusual ask.

 Would you be willing to record a short (2 minute) video testimonial?
 Just answering:

-1. What was approval like before SendVelo?
+1. What was approval like before Thumbway?
 2. What's it like now?
 3. Would you recommend it?